-At 30 June each year Internal Audit will report against its performance measures to the Audit, Risk and Compliance Committee.
+For the June meeting each year Internal Audit will report against its performance measures to the Audit, Risk and Compliance Committee.

 11. Review of Charter

 The Charter will be reviewed each year at for the September meeting by the Chief Audit Executive, with any changes to be endorsed by the Audit, Risk and Compliance Committee and approved by the Board.